Interim Constitution

 INTERIM-03 (x) Treasury withdrawals must be consistent with the community-approved Cardano Blockchain ecosystem budget(s).

-INTERIM-04 (x) Ada holders must have ratified the Final Constitution as specified in Appendix II before ratifying any other proposed "update to the constitution", "update constitutional committee and/or threshold and/or terms", and "motion of no-confidence" governance actions.
+INTERIM-04 (x) Ada holders must have ratified the Final Constitution as specified in Appendix II before ratifying any other proposed "new constitution", "update constitutional committee and/or threshold and/or terms", and "motion of no-confidence" governance actions.

-INTERIM-05 (x) "Update to the proposal policy" actions that are consistent with the Interim Constitution may be ratified during the interim period, provided the Interim Constitution itself is not changed.
+INTERIM-05 (x) "New guardrails script" actions that are consistent with the Interim Constitution may be ratified during the interim period, provided the Interim Constitution itself is not changed.

 10 LIST OF PROTOCOL PARAMETER GROUPS